Hekaton003/PIDP-project/README.md

 ## Project Structure
 ```
 ├── MainProject/
-│   ├── Results.xlsx                  # An excel file containing the time performances between the Serial vs the Parrallel imp.
+│   ├── Results.xlsx                  # An excel file containing the time performances between the Serial vs the Parallel imp.
 │   ├── main-program.py               # Sequential implementation of the FW algorithm
 │   ├── parallel_aproach.py           # A python file for calling the parallel implementation of the FW algorithm
 │   ├── performance_comparison.png    # Visual description of Results.xlsx